 What did you do before creating Mistral Gin?

 Before creating Mistral Gin, I spent a large part of my career working with my partners in a wine business.
 I have spent the last 12 years in charge of export business for a prestigious French negociant – I covered many regions including Africa, the Middle East, the Netherlands.
-And, during the last 5 years, the UK, where I learned a lot about spirits and saw the great change of consumption in pubs change from Chardonnay or Sauvignon blanc wines to gin & tonic!
+And, during the last 5 years in the UK, where I learned a lot about spirits and I saw the change of consumption in pub, we've gone from Chardonnay or Sauvignon blanc wines to Gin & Tonic!

 What made you decide to create Mistral Gin and what's the inspiration behind it?